[Editor – This post was updated in August 2022 to mark availability of the beta version of F5 NGINX Kubernetes Gateway.]

 Clearly defining the scope of responsibility and separation for different roles streamlines and simplifies administration.
 Specifically, infrastructure providers define GatewayClasses for Kubernetes clusters while cluster operators deploy and configure Gateways within a cluster, including policies.
 Application developers are then free to attach Routes to Gateways to expose their applications externally.

 In addition, NGINX Kubernetes Gateway simplifies deployment and management of service networking in Kubernetes environments by standardizing built‑in core functionality for most use cases, thereby reducing the need for CRDs.
-The alpha implementation of NGINX Kubernetes Gateway is focused on delivering Ingress controller functionality with Layer 7 (HTTP and HTTPS) routing.
+The beta implementation of NGINX Kubernetes Gateway is focused on delivering Ingress controller functionality with Layer 7 (HTTP and HTTPS) routing.
 Future capabilities will be driven by community feedback and use cases, including Layer 4 routing capabilities.
 The long‑term roadmap for the Gateway API and NGINX Kubernetes Gateway is eventually to deliver a superset of features that are offered by Ingress controllers.

 How Is NGINX Kubernetes Gateway Different from NGINX Ingress Controller?